duncanbradley/thesis/related_work.md

 There is a fair amount of theory corresponding to how extract values, interpret pattern, but the last part, which is understanding that data in context, is pretty vague.
 The more abstract, the harder it is to study in a controlled manner.
 Psychophysics has a clear set of variables to control and manipulation.
 Building a theory of how information presented visually influences decision-making and interacts with prior beliefs, is challenging.
 Sensemaking attempts do this, often using qualitative methodology.

+Indeed, a focus on precision is also present in the literature on misleading visualisations.
+This literature is important because understanding how visualiastions can produce distorted impressions of data also informs about effective design practices, mechanisms, etc. Informs our understanding of human interaction with visualisation in general, not just edge cases where the wrong impression occurs.
+Lets us know how *different* impressions occur.

 # Cognition - Beyond Precision

 Typically focused on extraction of information, not extraction of meaning.